 For most of my life, I felt like a victim of the circumstances in my life.
 I thought that the Universe was testing me and that I was being punished for just being alive.

-Every time something painful would happen in my life – such as my when my brother diet (he was 25), or when my heart was broken, or when I found out that my dad isn’t actually my biological father – I would blame that thing that some call God.
+Every time something painful would happen in my life – such as my when my brother died (he was 25), or when my heart was broken, or when I found out that my dad isn’t actually my biological father – I would blame that thing that some call God.
 I was so pissed off ALL THE TIME and forgiveness was not an option.

 I can’t say for sure the exact moment that things turned around for me.
 Because it definitely feels like years, perhaps even decades or lifetimes, in the making.